-"Upon the table were found three letters-one directed to Major MILLER, U. S. A., and one to Hon.
+"Upon the table were found three letters-one directed to Major Miller, U. S. A., and one to Hon.
 John Norvell, Detroit, Mich., and one to the proprietor of the Eagle Hotel, (a copy of which I send you)-also the ringlets of one side of her head, her gold watch, two trunks of clothing, a silk purse containing some gold and silver coins, and her wedding ring.

 "The children state that their mother had bid them good-bye and kissed them, after they had gone to bed-that they had last come from Winchester, Virginia, and that their father was in Florida.
 No cause can be assigned for the act.
 She appeared perfectly rational throughout yesterday, and not the least symptom of insanity was noticed.
+Nothing has yet been found to throw the least light upon the matter.